 - Couple riding two-up sharing a double room

-These cost numbers should cover your direct travel costs including motorcycle rental, all hotels and meals, gas and my fee.
-For a more complete discussion of the cost of this tour please click here.
+These cost numbers should cover your direct tour costs including motorcycle rental, all hotels, all meals, gas and my fee.

 5 riders or 7 tour members

-Please refer to the “Contact Me” section for my telephone or e-mail address.
+Please “Contact Me” by telephone or e-mail to book your spot on this tour.
 I am not a paperwork intensive person.
-So, the process of making a reservation and getting what I need for my records is pretty simple once you contact me.
+So, the process of making a reservation and getting what I need for my records is pretty simple.